 What to Consider When Choosing the Best Freezer

 The best freezer for you will depend upon the features that matter most to you.
-Some you’ll be able to rule out immediately.
-For instance, a need for serious storage for a big family means you probably won’t want a small, portable freezer.
-As you dive into this guide, consider where you intend to put the new freezer, the floor space you’ve got to accommodate it, and features like blackout recovery and energy efficiency.
-Here’s what you should consider when you start your search for the best freezer for your situation.
+Some need serious storage for a big family; others require a compact freezer for a small home or space.
+Here’s what you should consider when you start your search for the best freezer for your intended use.

-There are four different types of freezers.
-Each offers a unique set of features, and some are better-suited to certain environments than others.
+There are four types of freezers.
+Each offers a unique set of features, and some are better suited to certain environments than others.

 - Drawer freezers: You’re probably familiar with these freezers, as they often come as a refrigerator/freezer unit, where the refrigerator is on the top and the freezer is a drawer that pulls out on the bottom.
 However, it’s also possible to buy a drawer freezer on its own that fits into your cabinetry; these might be referred to as “under-counter” freezers.

 - Portable freezers: These small freezers can be lightweight enough to pick up and carry around; they look very much like a dorm-style refrigerator.
-They are tiny and are meant for storing small quantities of food.
+They are tiny and are meant for storing small quantities of frozen foods.

-A point to keep in mind: Most freezers work best when they are in an area that stays at a comfortable room temperature.
+A point to keep in mind: Most freezers work best when they are in an area that stays at a comfortable room temperature so that cold air stays cold.
 Check the manufacturer’s recommendations for a freezer that you intend to put in an area without temperature control, such as a garage.

 Size and Storage Capacity